 I love spending time in the great outdoors – and if you’re reading this, I bet you do too.

-If you’ll be visiting the eastern coast of the US, I highly recommend checking out one of the beatiful US national parks nearby.
+If you’ll be visiting the Eastern coast of the United States, I highly recommend checking out one of the beautiful US national parks nearby.

 - New Hampshire

 - North Carolina

 - West Virginia